This post about driving from Melbourne to Perth was last updated on 14 December 2020.

-I had so much fun traveling with these guys!
-With all of us being very laidback with a slow travel mindset, we got along well as roadtrip buddies.
+I had so much fun traveling and doing the van life thing with these guys!
+With all of us being very laidback with a slow travel mindset, we got along well as road trip buddies.
 My sole gripe was their excessive smoking (am I the only one who’s often on the cusp of dry heaving upon sniffing cigarette or marijuana smoke?).
 I’ve never been around people who smoked that much, so that was an adjustment.
 It’s good to know that I can cope with it if I have to, I guess!

 Great Ocean Road

-A couple weeks after roadtripping on the Great Ocean Road, I got to do it all again.
+A couple weeks after road tripping on the Great Ocean Road, I got to do it all again.
 I was pretty ok with this – I mean, did you see how stunning this road is?!
 Even better, we made a few different stops this time around, resulting in my having a more well-rounded experience on the Great Ocean Road.